HammadKhalid75/Wireless-and-Radiotechnology-Course-2026/Lab-1-Real-Time-MQTT-Monitoring-with-Grafana/README.md

 Grafana acts as the presentation and visualization layer of the IoT system.
 It translates the raw, continuous stream of numbers coming from the MQTT broker into a human-readable, graphical interface, allowing users to easily monitor the current state of the sensors in real-time.

 **2. Why is MQTT useful for monitoring applications?**
 MQTT is a lightweight, low-bandwidth, publish-subscribe messaging protocol.
 It is highly efficient for IoT applications because it requires very little processing power and battery life from edge devices.
-Additionally, its publish-subscribe model decouples the sensors from the dashboards—the sensor simply sends data to the broker without needing to know who is listening or how to connect to them directly.
+Additionally, its publish-subscribe model decouples the sensors from the dashboards the sensor simply sends data to the broker without needing to know who is listening or how to connect to them directly.

 **3. What is the difference between live monitoring and historical storage?**
 Live monitoring only provides a real-time view of current events as they happen, much like looking through a window; once the moment passes, the data is gone.
 Historical storage involves saving that incoming data into a permanent database (like a time-series database) so it can be queried later.
 Historical storage allows you to look back at past data to analyze long-term trends, find anomalies, or generate reports.